AntonNeld/drodbot/README.md

 > **Note:** I'm trying to use platform-independent dependencies, but I have only tried running it on Linux.

-Make sure you have Python and pipenv installed.
+You need Python 3.8 and pipenv installed.
 Then install the Python packages:

 ```sh
 pipenv install